 Relationship between Grain Size and Strength

-The Hall-Petch relationship is an empirical law showing the relationship between grain size and yield strength of materials:
+The Hall-Petch relationship is an empirical law describing the relationship between grain size and the yield strength of a material:

 $$\sigma_y = \sigma_0 + \frac{k_y}{\sqrt{d}}$$